gogs/docs/en-US/intro/troubleshooting.md

 - Causes: you moved Gogs binary to a different location from previous installation.
 - Solution: go to admin dashboard (`/admin`) and run two tasks:
 	- `Rewrite '.ssh/authorized_keys' file`
-	- `Rewrite all update hook of repositories`
+	- `Resync pre-receive, update and post-receive hooks of all repositories`

 #### Push succeeds, but the dashboard timeline doesn't update